jaspector

 New construction, additions, alterations, repairs, demolition, reroofing, foundation work, fences, walls, accessory structures (sheds, garages), pools, mechanical, electrical, and plumbing work.

-Typical processing time is Residential 0 to 3 business days; commercial 0 to 8 business days..
+Building permit processing times in Las Cruces, NM typically run Residential 0 to 3 business days; commercial 0 to 8 business days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Las Cruces, NM.
 The following work is generally exempt: Minor cosmetic work: painting, flooring, wallpaper, cabinets, trim (non-structural); Replacing like-for-like fixtures (plumbing/electrical) without altering layout in some cases; Fences under certain height thresholds (verify current threshold with department).
 Note: Specific exemption list governed by IBC Section 105.2 as locally amended.
 Consult Las Cruces Land Development Code Chapter 30 or contact (575) 528-3059 for confirmation.
+When in doubt, confirm with the local building department before starting work.